 This accolade demonstrates that we are adhering to the new Government and public health guidance, have carried out a COVID-19 risk assessment and the required processes in place.

-At Balmoral we have a range of three and four star holiday cottages available for rental.
+At Balmoral we have a range of well appointed and comfortable holiday cottages available.

 At Balmoral we have some very special residents - our red squirrels.